-Creating Blue Ocean Strategies in E-commerce
+Creating blue ocean strategies in E-commerce

 Would your business be different if you had no competitors?
 Have you ever been stuck trying to think “outside the box” to attract new customers?
 Do you find it difficult to stand out from the crowd?
 These are struggles every business owner can relate to.
 Whether you’re selling products on an E-commerce website or providing services like website design and social media marketing, it’s very challenging to market your business, especially when you are starting from scratch.

-The theory:One of the most powerful ideas I have come across in the last year while analysing business strategies is one of the simplest: create a blue ocean where your company can exist outside of direct competition.
+One of the most powerful ideas I have come across in the last year while analysing business strategies is one of the simplest: create a blue ocean where your company can exist outside of direct competition.
 This idea is detailed in Blue Ocean Strategies by W. Chan Kim and Renée Mauborgne, published by Harvard Business Review over a decade ago.
 Chan Kim and Mauborgne argued that the business world is a lot like the ocean: there is a vicious system of competition for space and resources.
 Business owners get trapped trying to find ways to compete with each other directly, creating a sort of bloodbath, also known as a “red ocean”.
 In a red ocean there are winners and losers, and most importantly it is very easy to waste your time trying to survive rather than thrive.

 Instead, Chan Kim and Mauborgne suggest business owners take a different approach.
 Rather than fighting and competing with other businesses for customers and market share, use your resources to find new, uncharted waters untapped by your competitors.
 These are called “blue oceans” where you create a new crowd rather than standing out from the crowd.

 It’s easy to discuss the blue ocean theory, but applying it can be difficult.
 Luckily, there are a few resources and methods to get you started.
 My favourite is using “radar” charts (also called spidograms).
 With a radar chart, you can list off the qualities of your competitors and instantly see where they have exploitable gaps.
 You will begin to find competitors often overlap in many areas; this is the red ocean.
 Rather than emulating your competitors, try to see what they aren’t doing.
-To help with this we have created an interactive tool on Google Sheets where you can begin creating your own “radar” chart.
-Click here to view it, and if you have a Google account you can make a copy to customise it yourself.
+To help with this, we have created an interactive tool on Google Sheets where you can begin creating your own “radar” chart.
+Click here to view it, and if you have a Google account, you can make a copy to customise it yourself.

 Above: Notice the area of the graph completely untapped by the three companies.
 This is your blue ocean!

-Practical steps for E-commerce:Now that you know what a blue ocean is and how you can find one, what do you actually do to exploit it?
-If we were to take Shopify merchants as an example there are some steps you can immediately take to work towards a blue ocean strategy (these steps are also relevant if you don’t use Shopify).
+Now that you know what a blue ocean is and how you can find one, what do you do to exploit it?
+If we were to take Shopify merchants as an example, there are some steps you can immediately take to work towards a blue ocean strategy (these steps are also relevant if you don’t use Shopify).

 - Consider diversifying your product range or specialising more heavily in a profitable niche.